Welcome to the Rosetail Betta, a breathtaking type of Betta with a tail fin reminiscent of a blooming rose.

 Just add water — but not just any water!

-These finicky types, one of the many variety of Betta fish, prefer slightly acidic water with a pH range between 6.0 and 7.0.
+These finicky types, one of the many varieties of Betta fish, prefer slightly acidic water with a pH range between 6.0 and 7.0.
 How chic!

 They also enjoy basking in warm temperatures between 76°F to 82°F.